Rsypertjr/dealerinspire/README.md

 Provide either a database schema file or a programmatic way of creating your database / tables.

 The completed work is available in a public git repository for us to checkout and review.

+# Composer
+Composer dependency management tool for PHP is used.
+Please see 'https://getcomposer.org/'.

+# Database Migration
+The following command from the home/working directory should set up the database: 'php migrate_tables.php' Please adjust credentials within file.

+# PHPUnit testing
+The following command from the homw/working directory should run the suite of unit tests that were also used for code developement:
+'./vendor/bin/phpunit --bootstrap ./vendor/autoload.php --testsuite unittests'.
+Please see the top-of-file comments of the '/public/tests/ActionPageTest.php' file for more command otions.